A unique approach. Spanish

 strategy

-For the last 10 years, over 90% of historical property portfolios were eventually sold at a profit that was in line with or above the Fund’s target return.
+For the last 10 years, over 90% of historical property portfolios were sold at a profit that was in line with or above the Fund’s target return.

 High-demand